Sep 28 2009

 Do Angry People Make You Angry?anger

 When you listen to people venting constantly, one of two things is likely to happen.
-Either you withdraw because it’s too stressful to listen to, or you end up becoming frustrated inside and this makes you appear angry on the outside.
+Either you withdraw because it’s too stressful to listen to, or you end up becoming frustrated inside and this makes you appear as angry on the outside.

 It’s important you realize that another person’s anger doesn’t have to make you angry.
 Their anger is not about you.
-When someone is angry, it’s because they are not getting what they want, so don’t take it personally.
+When someone is angry, it’s because they are not getting what they want.
+So don’t take it personally.

 Guess Why I’m Angry?